safiaali926/Word-Counter/README.md

-Develop a simple command line calculator using TypeScipt, Node.js and Inquirer.
+Developed a simple command line calculator using TypeScipt, Node.js and Inquirer.